Certain behaviors indicate an individual may be experiencing a vision loss. Be alert if a person has difficulty in the following areas:

 - Writes less clearly or precisely and has difficulty writing on line.

-- Finds lighting in the room inadequate for reading and other
+- Finds lighting in the room inadequate for reading and other activities.

 - Brushes against the wall while walking.